‘Stranger Things’ Asked ‘Game Of Thrones’ Team For Tips On Preventing Leaks

 While the Duffer brothers are intent on preventing viewers from guessing the episodes’ stories, they have previously revealed some plot details of Stranger Things Season 2.
 The show’s new season picks up a year after the events of the first season.
 It opens up this Halloween which is why the boys have appeared in teasers as Ghostbusters.

-Duffer told EW that Will might be dealing with PTSD.
 “He seems to be seeing images from the Upside Down—the question is whether they’re real or not.
 So it seems like he’s having some sort of post-traumatic stress disorder,” he said.

 Will’s mother will have a new love interest – her former high school classmate Bob.
 Joyce reportedly believes that Bob can become a strong father figure to the children.
 Hopper, on the other hand, is trying his best to conceal the Upside Down secret in a bid to protect Joyce and the kids.

-Trailer for Stranger Things Season 2 indicates Eleven’s return but Nancy and Mike will still feel the impact of his and Barb’s loss.
+The trailer for Stranger Things Season 2 indicates Eleven’s return but Nancy and Mike will still feel the impact of his and Barb’s loss.

 There will be new characters as well: brother-sister tandem Billy and Max.
 The latter easily becomes friends with the boys while Billy is someone that Duffer likened to a villain in a Stephen King’s story.